AlexanderEDavis/inQUIZitive/README.md

 # Welcome to inQUIZitive!

 inQUIZitive is an online quiz platform to allow students to test themselves.
-Coming soon to a screen near you!

 ## Discover
 Find areas of development on quickly and easily